deltammxx/deltammxx/README.md

 ## 🚀 About Me
 📍 **Pronouns:** he/him | **Location:** Washington, D.C.

-I help organizations solve messy technical problems through clean data flows and workflow automation—currently working with Oracle EPM Cloud systems for federal agencies.
+I help organizations solve messy technical problems through clean data flows and workflow automation.
+Currently working with Oracle EPM Cloud systems for federal agencies, but my heart is in customer-facing technical work where I can help people actually succeed with technology.

+My formative professional experience was a Solution Engineering internship at DocuSign, where I ran discovery sessions, built custom demos, and worked with clients across education, nonprofits, and telecom.
+That's the kind of work I want to get back to: understanding pain points, designing solutions, and teaching people to fish rather than just handing them answers.

-I'm passionate about leadership, DEIB, and building teams where people do their best work.
+I also care a lot about DEIB and building teams where people feel seen, valued, and heard.
 Outside of tech, you'll find me exploring science museums, perfecting my adobo recipe, or practicing Spanish.

 <div align="center">

-**Actively seeking customer-facing, technical opportunities** with innovative SaaS/AI companies.
+**Actively seeking customer-facing technical roles** (Solution Engineering, Customer Success Engineering, Implementation) at innovative SaaS/AI companies.
 If you're building tools that solve real problems, let's connect!

 </div>